 If you are one of those people who do precisely nothing after a job interview other than wait for the recruiter’s decision, then you certainly aren’t alone.
-In fact, much to the dismay and disgust of employers, the vast majority of interviewees fail to follow up.
+In fact, much to the dismay and disgust of employers, the vast majority of interviewees do absolutely no job interview follow up.
 Not only is this perceived as being downright ill-mannered though, but job seekers deprive themselves of some incredibly valuable opportunities by not doing so.

-Even though you thanked the interviewer for their time and consideration before you left the interview, it’s still considered to be good form to write a thank you letter after the event.
-This is something that you need to do as soon as you possibly can after the interview, however, because your timing here could be absolutely crucial in terms of putting your name at the forefront of the recruiter’s mind just when he or she is making that all-important hiring decision.
-When you create your letter though, you shouldn’t just be thinking about thanking the interviewer, but also about:
+Even though you thanked the interviewer for their time and consideration before you left the interview, it’s still considered to be good form to write a thank you email/letter after the event.
+This is something that you need to do as soon as you possibly can after the job interview, however, because your timing here could be absolutely crucial in terms of putting your name at the forefront of the recruiter’s mind just when he or she is making that all-important hiring decision.
+When you create your job interview follow up letter though, you shouldn’t just be thinking about thanking the interviewer, but also about:

-When you write your follow-up letter, therefore, your first aim should be to remind the recruiter of who you are by referring to something memorable that came up during the course of your discussion.
+When you write your follow up email after the job interview, therefore, your first aim should be to remind the recruiter of who you are by referring to something memorable that came up during the course of your discussion.
 It could be something that the interviewer brought up or that you yourself raised, but either way, when the interviewer reads your letter he is likely to remember the conversation and the person he was talking to at the time.
 You might, for example, begin your letter with something like, “I am writing to thank you for the opportunity to meet with you earlier today, as well as to say, once again, how impressed I was to hear about your organization’s nomination for the coveted Company of the Year award.”

 All that remains then is to close your letter with a final vote of thanks and a call to action.
 You might invite the interviewer to contact you should he or she require any further information, for instance, and then remind them of your contact number.